Active Debug Port

 // if (value & 0x04) ACTIVE_DATA_GPIO_Write(1); else ACTIVE_DATA_GPIO_Write(0); ACTIVE_CLOCK_GPIO_Write(1); ACTIVE_CLOCK_GPIO_Write(0);

-// If (value & 0x02) ACTIVE_DATA_GPIO_Write(1); else ACTIVE_DATA_GPIO_Write(0); ACTIVE_CLOCK_GPIO_Write(1); ACTIVE_CLOCK_GPIO_Write(0);
+// if (value & 0x02) ACTIVE_DATA_GPIO_Write(1); else ACTIVE_DATA_GPIO_Write(0); ACTIVE_CLOCK_GPIO_Write(1); ACTIVE_CLOCK_GPIO_Write(0);

 // if (value & 0x01) ACTIVE_DATA_GPIO_Write(1); else ACTIVE_DATA_GPIO_Write(0); ACTIVE_CLOCK_GPIO_Write(1); ACTIVE_CLOCK_GPIO_Write(0);